dcsoft-yyf/BlazorWASMPackager/README.md

 15. Files with empty hashes cannot be skipped; all files must be processed unconditionally.

-16. Add a multi-line text box to allow users to enter several JS file names, then during packaging, read these JS files in the `_framework` directory, merge them into one `Merge.js`, and participate in the packaging.
+16. Add a multi-line text box to allow users to enter several JS file names, then during packaging, read these JS files in the `_framework` folder, merge them into one `Merge.js`, and participate in the packaging.
 If not specified by the user, `Merge.js` will not be generated.

 17. The JS listed in boot.json must be packaged compulsorily and not merged into merge.js.
 The text box is for users to enter custom script .js file names.
 In addition, the first line of the finally generated js file must display the current date and time.